 Licensure.
 Twenty-three States, the District of Columbia, and Puerto Rico register or license interior designers.
 The National Council administers the licensing exam for Interior Design Qualification.
 To be eligible to take the exam, applicants must have at least 6 years of combined education and experience in interior design, of which at least 2 years must be postsecondary education in design.

+Once candidates have passed the qualifying exam, they are granted the title of Certified, Registered, or Licensed Interior Designer, depending on the State.
+Continuing education is required to maintain licensure.
 Other qualifications.
 Membership in a professional association is one indication of an interior designer’s qualifications and professional standing.
 The American Society of Interior Designers is the largest professional association for interior designers in the United States.
 Interior designers can qualify for membership with at least a 2-year degree and work experience.

 0 comments: